 The adjustments have been exempted from OMB review under Executive Order 12866.

 The Regulatory Flexibility Act of 1980 (5 U.S.C.
 601 et seq.) requires preparation of flexibility analyses for rules that will have a significant effect on a substantial number of small entities, which include small businesses, organizations, or governmental jurisdictions.
 The exact number of businesses and the amount of trade that will result from this Federal land-related activity is unknown.
 The aggregate effect is an insignificant economic effect (both positive and negative) on a small number of small entities supporting subsistence activities, such as firearm, ammunition, and gasoline dealers.
 The number of small entities affected is unknown; but, the effects will be seasonally and geographically-limited in nature and will likely not be significant.
 The Departments certify that the adjustments will not have a significant economic effect on a substantial number of small entities within the meaning of the Regulatory Flexibility Act.
 Under the Small Business Regulatory Enforcement Fairness Act (5 U.S.C.
 801 et seq.), this rule is not a major rule.
-It does not have an effect on the economy of $100 million or more, will not cause a major increase in costs or prices for consumers, and does not have significant adverse effects on competition, employment, investment, productivity, innovation, or the ability of U.S.-based enterprises to compete with foreign-based enterprises.
+It will not have an effect on the economy of $100 million or more, will not cause a major increase in costs or prices for consumers, and does not have significant adverse effects on competition, employment, investment, Start Printed Page 70076productivity, innovation, or the ability of U.S.-based enterprises to compete with foreign-based enterprises.